01 of 10

 - When: Three days during early February each year.

-- How to Get There: The Kila Raipur Rural Olympics is held about 30 minutes south of Ludhiana, in Punjab.
+- How to get there: The Kila Raipur Rural Olympics is held about 30 minutes south of Ludhiana, in Punjab.
 Kila Raipur is well connected by rail, road, and even air.
-Ludhiana is 3 hours train journey, or 40 minutes flight, from Delhi.
+Ludhiana is a 3-hour train journey, or 40 minutes flight, from Delhi.
 Delhi by Foot usually runs tours there.

 03 of 10